DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-21-interruption-module.md

 ---
 title: Giving applicants the best chance of success
-description: New design pattern that focuses on improving candidates personal statement
+description: We designed a new pattern that encourages candidates improve their personal statement just before they submit their application
 date: 2023-11-21
 tags:
   - applications